 Verdict: A fee structure that never gets reviewed is a fee structure that drifts below cost.
 Scheduled reviews are the administrative mechanism that keeps tiered pricing aligned with operational reality over time.

-Why These Levers Matter for the Race-to-the-Bottom Problem
+Why These Levers Address the Race-to-the-Bottom Problem

 The race to the bottom in private mortgage servicing is primarily a cost-structure failure, not a competitive pricing failure.
 Servicers who cut fees to win business have usually failed to build the operational infrastructure that would let them price on value rather than volume.
 The 11 levers above address the root causes: high per-loan costs that force fee concessions, flat structures that misprice complexity, and documentation gaps that discount portfolio value at exit.